-The PADI Open Water Diver Course is the most popular lean to scuba dive course around the world.
-The Scuba Doctor offers this course as a bespoke one-on-one experience designed for the busy business person, or if you just want to do the course with your own personal Dive Instructor on the dates of your choice.
+The Scuba Doctor offers this PADI Open Water Diver Course as a bespoke one-on-one experience designed for the busy business person, or if you just want to do the course with your own personal Dive Instructor on the dates of your choice.
 This course is for 3 days and once completed gives you a certification to dive to a maximum depth of 18 metres (60 feet) with a dive buddy, anywhere in the world!

 Divers who learn in Victoria are renowned for being some of the best in the world due to both the level of instruction, and the wide variety of dives and conditions experienced in Melbourne waters.
 We are home to some of Australia's best temperate water diving from various reef dives, to spectacular shipwrecks and J class Submarines, to huge underwater walls, plus one of the largest range of fantastic pier dives and shore dives in Australia.

 Your PADI Open Water Diver Course will be the most important dive training course you ever do.
 We'll do everything we can to make sure it's fun to do as well.
 Best of all, the certification obtained is recognised worldwide and valid for life.

 If you've always wanted to take scuba diving lessons, experience unparalleled adventure and see the world beneath the waves, this is where it starts.
 Get your scuba diving certification with an Open Water Diver course.
 Millions of people have learned to scuba dive and gone on to discover the wonders of the aquatic world through this course.

 To enrol in a PADI Open Water Diver Course at The Scuba Doctor, you must be 14 years old or older.
 You need adequate swimming skills and need to be in good physical health.
 No prior experience with scuba diving is required.

 This PADI Open Water Diver course consists of three main phases: